-Explaining to Family and Friends Why the CDC Guidelines for Those Vaccinated Against COVID-19 Do Not Apply to Chronic Lymphocytic Leukemia Patients
+Explaining to Family and Friends Why the General CDC Guidelines for Those Vaccinated Against COVID-19 Do Not Apply to Chronic Lymphocytic Leukemia Patients

 The world is opening back up.
 Although we may have been moved near the front of the line to be vaccinated, those of us with CLL even after being vaccinated are going to be among the last to join the celebratory parades, concerts, restaurants, and even intimate dinners at home with others who have also been vaccinated.